-The holiday year is amended as of 1 September 2020 to the period between 1 September and 31 August.
+The holiday year runs from 1 September to 31 August.
 Holiday allowance earned during the holiday year is accrued so that the holiday is taken from 1 September and 16 months on until 31 December.

 32. Timing of the holiday